-This class provides information about the structure, encoding and organization of the information in the database.
+This operation provides information about the structure, encoding and organization of the information in the database.
 It is designed to enable the easy configuration of client applications.

 Here are some usage examples: